Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Existence of periodic travelling waves

-A two-parameter family of periodic orbits born at the Hopf bifurcation exist to the right of the curve HB.
-Another family of periodic orbits originate from the flip bifurcation and exist between the curves Flip and F. The two families collide and annihilate each other at the fold bifurcation of periodic orbits.
-Away from F, the periodic orbits emanating from the Hopf bifurcation terminate at one of the three heteroclinic bifurcation branches.
-There exists a single periodic orbit for each parameter value in the region in between the Hopf bifurcation and the heteroclinic bifurcations, and two periodic orbits co-exist in the region between F and Flip.
-Each periodic orbit with period $L$ in the travelling-frame system \cref{eq:6ODEs} corresponds to a TW solution in system \cref{eq:vectorForm} that is spatially periodic with wavelength $L$.
-However, the stability of TWs under small perturbations requires further analysis as we explain in the next section.
+A two-parameter family of periodic orbits born at the Hopf bifurcation exists to the right of the curve~HB.
+Another family of periodic orbits originates from the flip bifurcation and exists between the curves~Flip and~F. The two families collide and annihilate each other at the fold bifurcation of periodic orbits.
+Away from~F, the periodic orbits emanating from the curve HB terminate at one of the three heteroclinic bifurcation branches.
+There exists a single periodic orbit for each parameter value in the region in between HB and the heteroclinic bifurcations, and two periodic orbits co-exist in the region between~F and~Flip.
+Each periodic orbit with period $L$ in the travelling-frame system~\cref{eq:6ODEs} corresponds to a TW solution in system~\cref{eq:vectorForm} that is spatially periodic with wavelength $L$.
+We find that the codimension-two bifurcation points $c_3$ and $c_1$, related to degenerate heteroclinic bifurcations of system~\cref{eq:6ODEs}, also act as end points of a curve that marks the boundary of the parameter region for which the periodic TWs of system~\cref{eq:vectorForm} are stable; see already \cref{fig:EckBif1,fig:EckBif2,fig:EckBif3}.